sushma110396/NFT-Project/README.md

 ![marketplace](https://github.com/sushma110396/NFT-Project/assets/122709593/f460cbc2-10a2-41ef-941b-43dc7198eed3)

 4)Click on any of the NFT images to view the NFT detail page.
 Now switch to a different account on your wallet to test the Buy NFT functionality.
-You can buy NFT using either ETH/ERC 20 tokens by choosing the approprtate option from the dropdown and clicking on the buy button.
+You can buy NFT using either ETH/ERC 20 tokens by choosing the appropriate option from the dropdown and clicking on the buy button.

 ![Buy NFT](https://github.com/sushma110396/NFT-Project/assets/122709593/e8c1b5f2-a4f3-49f3-99a9-86180243e771)